mcclowes/CG_Summative/README.md

-# CG_Summative
+# CG WebGL Summative
-Software Methodologies CG Web GL summative assignment
+Software Methodologies CG WebGL summative assignment.

+We were tasked with creating a 3D representation of a lecture theatre using WebGL embedded in a web page.

+A live demo of the site can be found [here](http://community.dur.ac.uk/maximilian.clayton-clowes/Lecture/)

+## Report
+### Meeting Criteria

 + The 3D lecture room should comprise both static and dynamic objects.
 A static object means its attributes, such as position, orientation, colour, are kept unchanged while your program is running.
 In contrast, attributes of a dynamic object may change if necessary.
 + Construct a virtual camera and proper light source(s), allowing 3D objects and the virtual environment to be visualised properly.